 Obesity can be costly and serious.
 Adults who are obese have an increased risk of hypertension, high LDL cholesterol, type 2 diabetes, coronary heart disease, stroke, and osteoarthritis.

-Obesity in the U.S. and in Utah continue to increase, although the increase in rates may be beginning to level off.
+Obesity in the U.S. and in Utah continues to increase.

 NotesObesity is defined as a body mass index (BMI) of 30 or more.
-BMI is calculated by dividing weight in kilograms by the square of height in meters.
-In 2016, Utah BRFSS modified its methodology for age adjustment to align with U.S. age adjustment. [[br]]Age-adjusted to U.S. 2000 standard population.[[br]] [[br]]U.S. data does not include U.S. territories, but does include Dist. of Columbia.[[br]] [[br]] Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
+BMI is calculated by dividing weight in kilograms by the square of height in meters. [[br]]Age-adjusted to U.S. 2000 standard population.[[br]] [[br]]U.S. data does not include U.S. territories, but does include Dist. of Columbia.[[br]] [[br]] Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
 Comparisons between 2011 and prior years should be made with caution.
 More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].

 DefinitionPercentage of respondents aged 18 years and older who have a body mass index (BMI) greater than or equal to 30.0 kg/m^2^ calculated from self-reported weight and height.